wp-plugins/amazonsimpleadmin/readme.txt

 == Change Log ==

+= 0.9.14 =
+* New feature: Test section.
+Test a ASIN with your template or check if the ratings can be retrieved.
+* New placeholder: {$Class}.
+You can use it like {$Comment} e.g. to put a custom CSS class in it. [asa demo, class="my_css_class"]B00AKHKTVI[/asa]
+* Improvement: On some servers the rating images could not be loaded.
+This has been improved.

 = 0.9.13 =
 * New feature: Added support for indian country store.
 You can now advertise with Amazon India.
 * New feature: ASA is ready for translation.
 It supports english and german so far.